The fourth instalment in the Not Your Day Job series.

 Home in BC for the holidays in December 2017, a mutual friend invited that not-so-young biologist and I to join him for a drink.
 It had been over twenty years since we’d seen each other, and much had changed for both of us.
 I had left the woods behind—at least in the vocational sense—to become a historian, and he had climbed through the ranks to a top position in government.
 With retirement on the horizon, he was feeling reflective: good timing to cross paths with a former field-assistant-turned-historian.

 The timing was significant in other ways, too.
 John Horgan had just led an NDP-Green alliance to power after sixteen years of Liberal (in BC, this is code for conservative) rule.
 One of the new government’s stated priorities was reinvestment in wildlife and habitat protection, an area that had seen deep cuts under the Liberals.
-Early in the new government’s mandate, a decision to ban the grizzly bear hunt for non-indigenous hunters would reignite thorny questions surrounding wildlife and exacerbate existing urban-rural divisions.
+Early in the new government’s mandate, a decision to ban the grizzly bear hunt for non-Indigenous hunters would reignite thorny questions surrounding wildlife and exacerbate existing urban-rural divisions.

 It was in this context—new funds and a new commitment to wildlife protection in BC, and deeply polarizing public debates about human relationships with wildlife—that a senior bureaucrat could afford to feel reflective.
 Faced with over a decade of institutional knowledge loss due to early retirements and budget cutbacks, he was looking for a way to introduce a new generation of wildlife managers to the history of wildlife and habitat protection in the province, its successes and setbacks, and to provide, for a wider public, historical context for the contentious wildlife debates of the present.
-He wanted a public history—an accessible and richly-illustrated but rigorous account—that would draw from a multiplicity of perspectives on human relationships with wildlife: hunters, trappers, guide-outfitters, and naturalists; indigenous leaders and resource managers; cattle ranchers and range specialists; biologists, industry representatives, and conservation organizations.
+He wanted a public history—an accessible and richly-illustrated but rigorous account—that would draw from a multiplicity of perspectives on human relationships with wildlife: hunters, trappers, guide-outfitters, and naturalists; Indigenous leaders and resource managers; cattle ranchers and range specialists; biologists, industry representatives, and conservation organizations.
 He asked if I could help.

-We worked out an arrangement wherein the Wildlife and Habitat Branch would support my research, including over seventy-five interviews across the province, and I would produce a report and later a book manuscript that would satisfy my own research objectives.
+We worked out an arrangement wherein the Wildlife and Habitat Branch1 would support my research, including over seventy-five interviews across the province, and I would produce a report and later a book manuscript that would satisfy my own research objectives.
 My intellectual property would remain my own.
 The arrangements, I knew, were both unusual and highly serendipitous: governments don’t hire historians to produce books!
 At least, they don’t anymore.
 As a side project that would sit on top of my existing research and teaching responsibilities at York, and one that would position me a contractor for a government client, this was certainly #notmydayjob.
 But in other respects it was precisely my day job: using my skills as a historian to research and produce an accessible history of social and environmental change.

 My work conducting interviews over the spring and summer of 2019 has been among the most rewarding of my career.
 While many of the interviews were completed by telephone from Toronto, the need to conduct some interviews in person took me to Hudson’s Hope and Hazelton, Fort St. John and Williams Lake, Creston and Kamloops.
 It allowed me to explore parts of the province I’d never before seen, and to partake in the pleasure—and the privilege—of listening to people with long life experience speak about topics for which they held deep knowledge and abiding passion.

 The project has not been without its challenges.
 Too many of my interviewees are older white men, given the white and male-dominated history of the wildlife profession.
-Seeking out the few women and indigenous wildlife professionals, especially among the older generation of conservation officers and biologists, has been well worth the effort for the value of their insights and perspectives.
+Seeking out the few women and Indigenous wildlife professionals, especially among the older generation of conservation officers and biologists, has been well worth the effort for the value of their insights and perspectives.
 Producing a history that will do justice to my interviewees and their sometimes wildly diverging opinions will not be easy.
 And now that the fun part of conducting the interviews is mostly behind me, I am left to make sense of the mountain of interview transcripts, archival records, and secondary sources I have amassed.
 But this is what we are good at, we historians.
 There is the challenge of producing something useful and relevant for the Wildlife and Habitat Branch leadership who commissioned the work, while retaining my own intellectual independence as an academic.
 If the working relationship to date is any indication, however, I am on good footing.
 “Tell us what you find,” my biologist-cum-senior-bureaucrat friend urged from the beginning, “and don’t be afraid to be critical.”

 The story I’ve told about the decades-past experience that led to this project illustrates not only the network character of government work, but also the ways early work experiences can shape our research interests and our opportunities as academic historians.
 In the end, the project has provided me with an invitation to produce a different kind of public environmental history: a hybrid government-academic initiative that has the potential to reach historians, wildlife professionals, and members of the public long fascinated with, and increasingly concerned about, the prospects of wildlife in a province that has historically prioritized resource extraction.
 As a side project that is #notmydayjob, it has brought new energy, and new insights, to other projects I am working on, and presented new possibilities for collaborations closer to the places I once called home.